ABKHAZ-GEORGIAN PEACEBUILDING: COOPERATION AMONG MULTIPLE INITIATIVES

 Georgia is one of fifteen successor states of the Soviet Union.
 In 1992-1993, there was armed conflict between the Georgians and the Abkhaz who sought independence from Georgia.
 This war resulted in thousands of deaths, tens of thousands of refugees, and ruined economies.
 To date a resolution has not been found.
 Russian forces guard the ceasefire line between the two sides.

-The purpose of this project and its multi-year series of conferences and publications since 1998 is to facilitate dialogues to help the sides reach a mutually satisfactory peaceful resolution.
+The purpose of this program and its multi-year series of conferences and publications since 1998 is to facilitate dialogues to help the sides reach a mutually satisfactory peaceful resolution.
 The conferences help keep open channels of communication between civil society activists, academics, journalists and policy makers from the two communities, and give them access to their counterparts in Russia and various international organizations.
 Because of the project's dedication to full transparency, the conferences also involve many more people in the dialogues through these publications and post conference meetings in each community.

 Civil Society Development

-This project facilitates a constructive dialogue and interaction between Georgian and Abkhaz representatives of nongovernmental organizations (NGOs).
+This program facilitates a constructive dialogue and interaction between Georgian and Abkhaz representatives of nongovernmental organizations (NGOs).
 It promotes skills and structures in the nongovernmental sectors, conducive to developing safe, civil and stable society.
 Our assumption is that NGOs are crucial to an effective process of reconciliation at the community level, and are far more effective in promoting and maintaining genuine peace than reliance on coercive, police-oriented approaches.
 NGOs can be mini-models of self-governance and peaceful negotiation for common interests.